Community-Engaged Performance Tours

 The Holy Trinity Music School

-Cornell Department of Music
+Cornell University Department of Music

 With enduring gratitude to the Rev. David César (1965-2021)